 Learn more about Special Enrollment Periods for complex issues.

-IMPORTANT: When you apply, you must attest that the information you provide on the application is true, including the facts that qualify you for a Special Enrollment Period.
-You may be asked to provide documents that prove your eligibility to enroll.
+When you apply, you must attest that the information on your application is true, including facts that qualify you for a Special Enrollment Period.
+You may be asked to submit documents that prove you qualify.